Skip to main content

 4. Click Upload Saved JSON File, browse to find your service key: spot-programmatic-access-sa-key.json and click Next.

-5. Enter your BigQuery dataset and table IDs and click Next.
+5. Enter your BigQuery dataset and table IDs for your detailed billing export without the full path, then select Next.

 6. Click Connect to Eco.
 It can take a few hours for your data to show up in the dashboard.